mattermost/docs/source/deployment/desktop-app-deployment.rst

       ) > %APPDATA%\Mattermost\config.json

 .. note::
-  Instead of using the ``rem`` command to install the Desktop App into a shared folder, you can also copy the executable to the folder before running it.
+  Instead of using this command to install the Desktop App into a shared folder, you can also copy the executable to the folder before running it.
 This allows the shared folder to only require read-only permissions.

   3. Save the text file with extension .bat.
 For instance, mattermost-app-install.bat.
   4. Use standard software asset management tools to distribute and deploy the batch file to each user.